eidellev/inertiajs-adonisjs/README.md

 <img src="https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=for-the-badge"/>
 </a>

+## What is this all about?

 [Inertia.js](https://inertiajs.com/) lets you quickly build modern single-page React, Vue and Svelte apps using classic server-side routing and controllers.

 [AdonisJS](https://adonisjs.com/) is a fully featured web framework focused on productivity and developer ergonomics.

+### Project goals

+- Feature parity with the official Inertia backend adapters
+- Full compatibility with all official client-side adapters
+- Easy setup
+- Quality documentation

 ## Installation